Metareasoning constraints couple narratives, affect and cognition: Results

-Lastly, we seek to establish the effect of the specific latent perturbations in the sSAE space on responses in the item-level questionnaire sampling.
-We repeat the procedure as in Study 1 - for each QA-pair's open-ended response we extract its hidden states, averaged with that of the last token in the prompt.
-We pass this averaged hidden state through the sSAE to then perturb the latent, sparse representation of each question using the method above, both in positive and negative severity direction.
-We move the original hidden state towards the reconstructed, perturbed hidden state so as to bias the logits of the questionnaire responses.
-See the exact steering implementation details in Appendix \ref{apdx:logit_pert}.

-In Fig \ref{fig:logits-pert}, we find that we are able to steer most of the question responses successfully, both in the negative (top row, less symptom severity) and positive (bottom row, more symptom severity) direction.
-The strength of this perturbation varies between questions, but nevertheless demonstrates the sensitivity of the latent sSAE measure.
+To ascertain a causal link between sSAE latent representations and the PHQ-9 predictions, we examined the sensitivity and specificity of the subspace to item-specific perturbations.
+As a sanity check, we first ensured that we can identify a perturbation of the sparse representation that corresponds to specific change in the latent sSAE PHQ-9 scores (c.f.
+Methods~§\ref{apdx:ssae_pert}; Fig.~\ref{fig:ssae_apdx_pert}).
+We then examined the effect of perturbations in the sSAE subspace on the actual responses in the item-level questionnaire sampling.
+We again first embed each open-ended prompt with the LLM, and then extract its hidden state representations.
+Using sSAE, we identify the depression subspace for each prompt and perturb the sparse representation of each using the method above, both in positive and negative severity direction.
+Essentially, we move the original hidden state towards the reconstructed, perturbed hidden state so as to bias the questionnaire responses (implementation details in Methods §\ref{apdx:logit_pert}).
+Fig.~\ref{fig:s2_ssae_p1}C, shows that most of the responses can be steered, both in the negative (less symptom severity) and positive (more symptom severity) direction.
+The sSAE hence captures the symptom-specific subspace in LLM representations of participants internal narratives that reflects the underlying ground-truth structure of validated affective instruments. \wc{193}

-Overall, using the sSAE representations, we find that we can extract a symptom-meaningful latent structure from the LLM hidden state.
-As demonstrated through perturbation analyses of these states, sSAE provides a sensitive and specific measure of the observed symptom patterns.